martyboggs/carbon/source/_posts/climate-change-status-2019.md

 10. Canada

 ## The Best Approach to Stop Carbon Emissions
-The best approach to stop carbon emissions, is for nations to pass legislation that limits carbon emissions.
+The best approach to stop carbon emissions is for nations to pass legislation that limits carbon emissions.

 ## Insurance Companies
 Could help prevent developing countries make the right choice and choose renewable energy.